What is Meditation?

 Why is it Important to Have Control Over Our Thoughts and Feelings?

 When we let the outside world control us by simply reacting to a problem or experience we are not consciously thinking but instead running on a program better known as habits.
 These habits, if unchecked may lead us down a path not of our choosing.
-This can lead to overeating, anger, anxiety, and depression.
+This can lead to overeating, anger, anxiety, stress, and depression.

 The True Purpose of Meditation: